Filipa Moniz Perestrelo: Marriage

 Another view is presented by Portuguese professor Joel Silva Ferreira Mata, who researched All-Saints and its residents.
 According to him, as "member" of the Order of Santiago, in order for Filipa to marry the future Admiral Columbus, she, like all members, required authorization from Santiago's Master, because, like all other religious and military orders, the Order of Santiago had its established rules and protocols by which it was governed.
 The Master of Santiago from 1470 to 1492, thus governing at the time of Filipa's marriage, was King John II of Portugal.
 From this marriage was born Diego Columbus in 1479 or 1480 who went on to become 2nd Admiral of the Indies, 2nd Viceroy of the Indies and 4th Governor of the Indies, and who married King Fernando's cousin, María de Toledo y Rojas.
 Thus Filipa Moniz was daughter of a King's Captain, wife of a Viceroy and mother of another Viceroy.

 Interment

-Filipa's fate is unknown and it is uncertain whether she was dead before Columbus left Portugal, nor is her cause of death known.
+Filipa's fate is unknown and it is uncertain whether she had died before Columbus left Portugal, nor is her cause of death known.
 Current scholarship places her death sometime between 1478 and 1484.
-She was buried in the Capela da Piedade (Chapel of Piety), which is the first chapel to the right of the main chapel in the Carmo Convent along with her sister, Izeu Perestrelo and her brother-in-law, Pedro Correia da Cunha.
+She was buried in the Capela da Piedade (Chapel of Piety), which is the first chapel to the right of the main chapel in the Carmo Convent along with her half-sister, Iseu Perestrelo and her brother-in-law, Pedro Correia da Cunha.